Ready to attract new clients with this seo guide for accountants ?

 Or if you wanted to target IT contractors you might target people interested in Oracle, SAP or Microsoft.

-Most people in business check their email, especially on a mobile device, so your message gets right to the heart and hand of prospects and customers.
+Your message gets right to the heart and hand of prospects and customers who check their email frequently.

 Use a tool such as BufferApp to schedule posts and article sharing.